mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.md

 - 2023-08-04: Add durations to connection pool events.

 - 2023-10-04: Commit to the currently specified requirements regarding durations in events.

+- 2024-01-23: Migrated from reStructuredText to Markdown.

+- 2024-10-30: Attempt pending reads during connection check-out for sockets that have timed out.

 ______________________________________________________________________